 🥩 What Is A Porterhouse Steak

 Because of that, the porterhouse steak is commonly confused with the T-bone steak.
-While they are similar, the porterhouse has a larger portion of tenderloin than the T-bone.
+While similar, the porterhouse has a larger tenderloin than the T-bone.

 The tenderloin is known for its tenderness and mild flavor, while the top loin (aka the New York strip) is a firmer and more flavorful cut.
-Because it is a combination of tenderloin and top loin, the porterhouse offers the best of both worlds - tenderness, and flavor!
+Because it combines tenderloin and top loin, the porterhouse offers the best of both worlds - tenderness and flavor!

 The size of a porterhouse steak can vary, but it is typically large and great for sharing!

 A great steak doesn't need many ingredients.
-In fact, you could even opt for a generous sprinkling of salt & pepper instead of steak seasoning, and it would still be delicious!
+You could even opt for a generous sprinkling of salt & pepper instead of steak seasoning, which would still be delicious!

 - Porterhouse Steak - A 2-pound porterhouse steak that is about 2 inches thick. *Set your steak out 1 hour before cooking to come to room temperature.